Cold Case Files - The Grim Sleeper Part 2

 That's when the shenanigans begin.

-doing the funny s*** for some strange change.
-And anyway, to make a long story short, I took my crack
+And anyway, make a long story short, I took my crack show on the road.

-show on the road.
-I became a full crackhead at 21 years old.
-I became full-blown, lights, camera
+I became a full crack hit at 21 years old.

-He said, let me drop you off.
+He said, let me drop you up.

-From here, mother,, I can make it.
+From here, motherfuck, I can make it.

 And I'm lucky that he didn't shoot me